rfquack/RFQuack/README.md

 ## Install via Docker
 The quickest way to get started is by mean of our Docker image.
 It will automatically build and upload the code to any supported board.
 * Make sur you have [Docker](https://docs.docker.com/get-started/) installed.
-* Run the docker container, it'll upload RFQuack to any connected board.
+* Run the Docker container: it'll upload RFQuack to any connected board.
 Use the cheat sheet and look for your configuration:

 | **Command**    | **Description**           |
 |----------------|---------------------------|